RudeDude/bash_stuff/README.md

 * compose-service-list -- Greps to show top levels of a docker-compose.yml file (service names).
 * argus-pcap-summary.sh -- Uses [Argus tooling](https://github.com/openargus?tab=repositories) to generate some summary info about a PCAP file.
 * crontab-header.txt -- Useful text for self-documenting your crontab(s)
+* find-dupe-file-names.sh -- Find files in the current path with the same name.
+[Found on StackExchange](https://unix.stackexchange.com/questions/468440/find-all-files-with-the-same-name)

 # The Pure Bash Bible
 https://github.com/dylanaraps/pure-bash-bible